kwinsch/historify/docs/historify.1.md

 ## ENVIRONMENT

 `HISTORIFY_PASSWORD`
 : Password for encrypted minisign key.
-If this environment variable is set, Historify will use it for signing operations instead of prompting for a password at the command line.
+If this environment variable is set, historify will use it for signing operations instead of prompting for a password at the command line.
 This is useful for automated scripts and batch operations.
 If the key is not encrypted, this variable is ignored.

-Historify relies on these external tools:
+historify relies on these external tools:
 - `minisign`: For signing and verification
 - `b3sum`: For BLAKE3 hashing (if native implementation is not available)